smudgelang/smudge/docs/tutorial/tutorial.rst

 of an @function can be any valid C identifier for reasons that will become apparent soon.

-When a person walks through an unlocked turnstyle, we'd like it to play a sound.
+When a person walks through an unlocked turnstile, we'd like it to play a sound.
 When a coin is inserted, it should flash some LEDs.
-To add these features to our turnstyle state machine, see **side_effects.smudge**.
+To add these features to our turnstile state machine, see **side_effects.smudge**.

 ::

-    turnstyle
+    turnstile
     {
        *locked // The * means it's the initial state.
         [